munna9/devops-codes/mongodb/README.md

 1. Remove directories creates during configure such as `['mongodb']['storage']['path']`
 1. Removes all binaries defined under `['mysql']['binary']['packages']` hash based on running node's platform and platform_version.

-### mongodb::logrotate_install

-MongoDB’s standard log rotation approach archives the current log file and starts a new one.
-To do this, the mongod or mongos instance renames the current log file by appending a UTC timestamp to the filename, in ISODate format.
-It then opens a new log file, closes the old log file,compress it  and remove the older than 90 days files, and sends all new log entries to the new log file.

-1. Get the mongodb logpath and lock file location.
-1. Check the mongodb log file `['mongodb']['log']['file']` exists or not, if file not exists terminate the session.
-1. Rotate the mongodb log by sending a SIGUSR1 signal to the mongod process
-1. Compressing new logfile and remove the old mongodb logs files as defined `[mongodb']['logfile']['retension'] `

-### mongodb::logrotate_uninstall

-Remove the cron job and delete  shell srcipt  from the converging node.

-1. Remove cron entry for root user from the cron seheduler
-1. Delete shell script from converging node

 Attributes
 ==========